Immigration Mental Health Evaluations

 VAWA Cases

 The Violence Against Women Act (VAWA) provides a pathway to victims of domestic abuse of all genders self-petition for legal citizenship.
-A psychological evaluation can assess for the signs of domestic violence, as well as the evidence of power and control in an abusive relationship, that might be pertinent for your case.
+A mental health evaluation can assess for the signs of domestic violence, as well as the evidence of power and control in an abusive relationship, that might be pertinent for your case.

 -